braghimsistemas/suitup-php/docs/user-guide/getting-started/index.md

 **Github**

-First of all, there are a Skeleton Project created properly to begin new projects in the link bellow, no matter how method of instalation you will choose, the structure will be the same:
+First of all, there is a Skeleton Project created properly to begin new projects in the link bellow, no matter how method of instalation you will choose, the structure will be the same:

 [https://github.com/braghimsistemas/suitup-skeleton](https://github.com/braghimsistemas/suitup-skeleton)

+!!! tip
-  > You will be able to change directory structure of the project later if you want to, but for this tutorials we will follow the basic structure, making everything easyer.
+    You will be able to change directory structure of the project later if you want to, but for this tutorials we will follow the basic structure, making everything easyer.

 ## Install